There’s nothing sinister or scary about the about blank page.

 The about:blank page isn’t malware or anything dangerous.

-Instead, it’s simply a blank webpage displaying when a browser is struggling to display a page and shows an empty page instead.
+Instead, it’s simply a blank webpage displayed when a browser is struggling to display a page and shows an empty page instead.

 If you’re concerned your computer might have malware on it, you should perform a malware scan with the software of your choice.